cardano-community/guild-operators/docs/Scripts/cntools.md

 In addition to the above files, there is also a dependency on the common `env` file.
 CNTools connects to your node through the configuration in the `env` file located in the same directory as the script.
 Customize `env` and `cntools.config` files for your needs.
 CNTools can operate in an Offline mode without node access by providing the `-o` runtime argument.
 This launches CNTools with a limited set of features with Hybrid or Online v/s Offline workflow in mind.

-`logMonitor.sh` is a companion script that are optional to run on the core node(block producer) to be able to monitor blocks created, see [Log Monitor](Scripts/logmonitor.md) section for more details.
+`logMonitor.sh` is a companion script that are optional to run on the core node(block producer) to be able to monitor blocks created.
+`cncli.sh` is another companion script meant to be run together with logMonitor.sh script to give a complete picture by running leader schedule and block validation.
+See [Log Monitor](Scripts/logmonitor.md) and [CNCLI](Scripts/cncli.md) sections for more details.

 > The tool in its default state uses the folder structure [here](basics.md#folder-structure).
 Everyone is free to customise, but while doing so beware that you may introduce changes that were not tested.